cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 Checks compatibility for the <span class="notranslate">PHP Selector</span>

-Detecting which PHP handler has been configured on the server and checking its compatibility with the <span class="notranslate">CloudLinux PHP Selector</span> according to [this table](/limits/#compatibility-matrix) and displaying the corresponding message with the link to the documentation in case of a problem detected.
+Detecting which PHP handler has been configured on the server and checking its compatibility with the <span class="notranslate">CloudLinux OS Shared PHP Selector</span> according to [this table](/limits/#compatibility-matrix) and displaying the corresponding message with the link to the documentation in case of a problem detected.
 No checks are performed for EasyApache3.

 Failure reasons:
   * The installed <span class="notranslate">`mod_ruid`</span> package is incompatible with the <span class="notranslate">PHP Selector</span>